BluePengcho/Camera-Optical-Flow-Tracking-Into-VTube-Studio/README.md

 YLive2dMax

 The output values for X and Y can be inverted with toggles in the 'Eye Tracking' game object and its 'EyeTracking' script component.

-The wonderful [VTS-Sharp Library](https://github.com/FomTarro/VTS-Sharp) is used to interface with VTube Studio.